czuger/word-generator/README.md

 # Examples

-This is a first example of french generated words :
+This is an example of french generated words
 ```
 les
 suelles